lit/lit/packages/labs/signals/README.md

 TC39 Signals Proposal integration for Lit.

-> **Warning** `@lit-labs/signals` is part of the Lit Labs set of packages – it is published
+> [!WARNING] `@lit-labs/signals` is part of the Lit Labs set of packages – it
-> in order to get feedback on the design and may receive breaking changes.
+> is published in order to get feedback on the design and may receive breaking
+> changes.
 >
 > RFC: https://github.com/lit/rfcs/blob/main/rfcs/0005-standard-signals.md
 >
 > Give feedback: https://github.com/lit/lit/discussions/NNNN

+## Overview

+`@lit-labs/signals` integrates the [TC39 Signals
+Proposal](https://github.com/tc39/proposal-signals) with Lit's template system and reactive update lifecycle.
+Signals used with an element's update lifecycle, such as in a template, will cause the element to re-render when the signal value changes.
+Signals can also be used for targetted or "pin-point" DOM updates, which can update the DOM without running the entire `render()` method.

-## The TC39 Signals Proposal
+### The TC39 Signals Proposal

 The [TC39 Signals Proposal](https://github.com/tc39/proposal-signals) is a
 proposal to add standard signals to the JavaScript language.

-This is very exciting for web components, since it means that different web components that don't use the same libraries can interoperably watch and produce signals.
+This is very exciting for web components, since it means that different web components that don't use the same libraries can interoperably consume and produce signals.

 It also means that many existing state management systems and observability libraries that might currently each require their own adapter to integrated with